-I’m in the Air Force Reserve and I also have a full-time job with a 401(k) and employer match benefits.
-I believe the max I can contribute between my 401k, employer match, AND the TSP that is tax deductible is $18,000.
-Beyond that number any contributions from myself, my employer, or via the TSP are all after-tax dollars, and I cannot contribute more than $53,000 total between the TSP and 401(k).
+I’m in the Reserves and I also have a full-time job with a 401(k) and employer match benefits.
+I believe the max I can contribute between my 401k, employer match, AND the TSP that is tax deductible is $19,500.
+Beyond that number, any contributions from myself, my employer, or via the TSP are all after-tax dollars, and I cannot contribute more than $58,000 total between the TSP and 401(k).

 Thanks for your time.
 I appreciate the help you give on the Mr. Money Mustache forum— I lurk for a fair amount of info and I’ve found it all very helpful.
 Have a good week!

-Other readers may notice potential errors in this reader’s statements.
+Others may notice potential errors in this reader’s statements.
 That’s partly due to the wide variety of tax-deferred investment accounts and the word “Roth” that’s mixed in with some of them.
 It’s also caused by income limits on deductible contributions, contributions from a combat zone, and the type of the account’s tax deferral.
-Confusion runs rampant.

 Even for the same type of account, employers might offer various features and options.
 401(k)s are notorious for these subtle differences because the employers can choose among the tax code’s provisions for the options that they feel are most cost-effective.
 If an employer offers a 401(k) feature, it’s required by law or it helps motivate and retain employees.
 If an employer does not offer a 401(k) feature, it’s probably because it’s not considered worth the cost of the tracking systems (and audits) to comply with the tax code.

-Disclaimer: I asked CFP Rob Aeschbach at MilitaryFinancialPlanner.com to check my research.
+Disclaimer: I asked a CFP to check my research.
 (Yes, I got schooled.)
-Everyone’s contribution situation may be different than this reader’s limits, especially with other types of tax-deferred accounts like 403(b)s or SEP IRAs.
+Everyone’s contribution situation may be different than this reader’s limits, especially with other types of tax-deferred accounts like 403(b), 457s, or Solo 401(k)s.
+(See the Solo 401(k) link at the bottom of this post.)
 Before you reach your contribution limits or approach the calendar deadlines, please do your own research from the links in this post and consider checking with a CFP or other financial advisor.